willkessler/jupytergraffiti/README.md

 * <a target="_blank" href="https://www.youtube.com/watch?v=3Zu2Wu44N_I&t=1s">How Graffiti in-line shells are recorded into movies.</a>
 * <a target="_blank" href="https://www.youtube.com/watch?v=vBNHcqJCW-Q">Accessing and using the Graffiti API</a>

-## What exactly can you record inside Graffiti?
+## What exactly can you record in the Graffiti?

 * Recorded audio (e.g. voice narration), captured with your laptop's microphone while making your recording
 * Mouse movement and scrolling in the Notebook